radekd91/inferno/README.md

 pip install Cython==0.29.14
 ```

-4) Install `gdl` using pip install.
+4) Install `inferno` using pip install.
 I recommend using the `-e` option and I have not tested otherwise.

 ```bash
 pip install -e .